teltek/PumukitMoodleBundle/README.md

 PuMuKIT2 Moodle Bundle
 =======================

+*This page is updated to the PuMoodle 1.2.0 version*

 Bundle based on [Symfony](http://symfony.com/) to work with the [PuMuKIT2 Video Platform](https://github.com/campusdomar/PuMuKIT2/blob/2.1.x/README.md).

 PumukitMoodleBundle allows to share PuMuKIT2 videos whitin a Moodle.